hazzard993/love-typescript-definitions/README.md

     </h1>
 </div>

-Contains definition files to build [LÖVE 2D](https://love2d.org/) projects with TypeScript!
+Contains declaration files to build [LÖVE 2D](https://love2d.org/) projects with TypeScript!

-This can be achieved with the [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua) transpiler as well as [lua-types](https://github.com/ark120202/lua-types) to define the LuaJIT environment!
+This can be achieved with the [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua) transpiler.

 Check out [love-typescript-template](https://github.com/hazzard993/love-typescript-template) to get a sample project to build off.

-You can install these definitions to your project via NPM or Yarn!
+You can install these declarations to your project via NPM or Yarn.

 ```sh
 yarn add -D love-typescript-definitions